-Pepperdine provides assistance to students in finding housing near the graduate campus where they are enrolled.
-Although there is no on-campus housing at the graduate campuses and only limited housing at the Malibu campus for graduate students, resources are available to help students find housing.
-For more information, call (310) 568-5600.
+Pepperdine provides online resources to students seeking housing near the graduate campus where they are enrolled.
+Although there is no on-campus housing at the graduate campuses and only limited housing at the Malibu campus for graduate students, resources are available to students on the GSEP website at gsep.pepperdine.edu/student-resources/services/housing.